Our Staff

 Casey Seiler

-Ahkim Church was previously with Alabama Shakespeare Festival for seventeen seasons, two as Assistant Production Manager and fifteen as Director of Production.
+AHKIM CHURCH was previously with Alabama Shakespeare Festival for seventeen seasons, two as Assistant Production Manager and fifteen as Director of Production.
 Ahkim's home state is New Jersey where he was previously the Production Manager for the State Theatre Regional Arts Center & Crossroads Theatre.
 Ahkim would like to thank Ricardo Khan (Founding Artistic Director of Crossroads Theatre) for inspiration of choosing Theatre as a career.
 Ahkim is excited to be joining FST and to lead this production team.

-Allison is beyond thrilled to be joining FST's company as the Associate Production Manager & Performance Supervisor.
+ALLISON HANNON is beyond thrilled to be joining FST's company as the Associate Production Manager & Performance Supervisor.
 After completing her BA in Theatre with an emphasis in stage/production management from Louisiana Tech University, she immediately moved 1,600 miles away to the Berkshires.
 She had the opportunity to join Berkshire Theatre Group as their Assistant Director of Productions/Production Coordinator, a position she loved for over 4 years.
 She would like to thank all of her friends, family, and mentors for continuing to inspire and support her throughout the years.

-Originally from Glasgow, Scotland, Andrew moved to the states in 2018.
+ANDREW GRAY Originally from Glasgow, Scotland, Andrew moved to the states in 2018.
 With a bachelor’s degree in Theater Performance Technology from the Liverpool Institute for Performing Arts (LIPA), Andrew has been designing and programming professionally since 2009.
 Andrew worked onboard Carnival Cruise Line as a designer, programmer, and operator for 6 years.
 Notable credits included: Giant Spectacular- Liverpool Capital of Culture, Mamma Mia - Surflight Theatre, Buddy: The Buddy Holly Story - Beobe Productions, To Kill a Mockingbird - ParkerSnell Productions, and Lost & Found - BPproductions.

-Casey Seiler was born and raised in St. Petersburg, Florida, where he attended the Pinellas County Center for the Arts and St. Petersburg College.
+CASEY SEILER was born and raised in St. Petersburg, Florida, where he attended the Pinellas County Center for the Arts and St. Petersburg College.
 Before moving to Sarasota, Casey worked with the Patel Conservatory at the Straz Center as a set designer, builder and painter.
 He has also previously worked as an Over-hire Carpenter for FST and as an Entertainment Technician at Legoland Florida.

 Administrative Staff